manabie-com/manabie-com.github.io/content/posts/nats-multi-tenant/index.md

 ##### **Setup config and docker-compose**

 In this demo I just configure one account and three users, you can custom the test with more than accounts.
-We run command `docker-compose up` to start nats server, the logs when start nats successfully.
+We run command `docker-compose up` to start NATS server, the logs when start NATS successfully.

 ```bash
 n1    | [1] 2021/12/14 08:12:08.709249 [INF] Starting nats-server